Skip links

 November 16, 2022

 NASA launches the Artemis I mission from Cape Canaveral, Florida, at 1:47 a.m.
 ET, aboard the agency’s most powerful rocket ever, the Space Launch System (SLS).
-With no astronauts aboard, the SLS carries the Orion capsule into space in a demonstration for NASA’s Artemis lunar
+With no astronauts on board, the SLS carries the Orion capsule into space in a demonstration for NASA’s Artemis

 November 12, 2022